phrutis/wif500/README.md

 ### Compensations:

 1. When the key is found, the hunter that did find it will receive a full 200 BTC reward.</br>
- 2. To the rest of the hunters, for every range completed, a 0.01 BTC  (410 usd) reward (to cover the electricity costs and not mining all that period) will be paid after the key is found.</br>
+2. To the rest of the hunters, for every range completed, a min.
+0.01 BTC  (410 usd) reward (to cover the electricity costs and not mining all that period) will be paid after the key is found.</br>
 Total reward equals to 33.64 (0.01 BTC/range x 3364 ranges).
+3. If the key is found in early stages, that amount of 33.64 BTC for all the 3364 will be split among the hunters that have completed range searches.</br>
+Example: Hunters completed cumulatively 1000 ranges at the time the key was found.</br> The 33.64 BTC will be divided to those 1000 completed ranges, resulting in 0.03364 BTC (~1337 usd) for each completed range scan.

 ### Rules:

- 1. Do not counterfeit  the proof.
-Send genuine screenshot, search honestly - if you fake it and the key was in your range, everybody loses!
+Do not counterfeit the proof.</br>
+Send genuine screenshot, search honestly </br>
+If you fake it and the key was in your range, everybody loses!
- 2. If the key is found in early stages, that amount of 33.64 BTC for all the 3364 will be split among the hunters that have completed range searches.</br> Example: Hunters completed cumulatively 1000 ranges at the time the key was found.</br>
-The 33.64 BTC will be divided to those 1000 completed ranges, resulting in 0.03364 BTC (~1337 usd) for each completed range scan.

 ### [Frequently asked Questions](https://github.com/phrutis/wif500/blob/main/x64/Release/questions.md)